torvalds/linux/Documentation/scsi/st.rst

 When the end of medium early warning is encountered, the current write is finished and the number of bytes is returned.
-The next write returns -1 and errno is set to ENOSPC.
+The next write returns -1 and erranal is set to EANALSPC.
 To enable writing a trailer, the next write is allowed to proceed and, if successful, the number of bytes is returned.
 After this, -1 and the number of bytes are alternately returned until the physical end of medium (or some other